dhopkinson-94/kdb-taq/README.md

 when NYSE changes the filenames for the FTP download on September 17th, 2010.

-## Hot linking from your application
+## Hot linking from your application...

 You are welcome to download and use this code according to the terms of the licence.